Meet our Authority members

 Mr Tony Rutherford

-Tony is a Consultant in Reproductive Medicine and Gynaecological Surgery at the Leeds Centre for Reproductive Medicine.
+Tony is a Consultant in Reproductive Medicine and Gynaecological Surgery at Leeds Fertility.
 An Authority member since 11 November 2014, his term runs until 11 November 2017.

 Tony was one of the first to introduce vaginal ultrasounds and gonadotropin-releasing hormone agonist (GnRH) drugs into routine practice and has been instrumental in developing the pathways that all UK doctors use to treat fertility patients.
 He has published more than 90 publications and lectures across the globe.